ecommercelauncher/headless-wp/README.md

 - **WordPress REST API Authentication:** Added Basic Authentication using WordPress Application Passwords, allowing deployments on Vercel to securely access the REST API.
 - **Environment-Based Credentials:** API requests now use credentials stored in environment variables (`.env.local`).
 - **Updated API Request Function:** Modified the `wordpressFetch<T>` function in `lib/wordpress.ts` to include authentication headers for REST API requests.
+- **Automatic Cache Revalidation:** Implemented webhook-based revalidation, ensuring that the Next.js frontend automatically updates when posts, pages, or categories are created, updated, or deleted in WordPress.
+- **Secure Webhook Authentication:** Introduced `WORDPRESS_WEBHOOK_SECRET` to validate webhook requests and prevent unauthorized cache clearing.

 ## Table of Contents